CodeupClassroom/hopper-classification-project-sample/README.md

 *Your readme should include a clear project goal that reflect on what you are trying to achieve for the business/organization (in the scenario layed out).
 Your goal is never just to create an algorithm or model or to purely make discoveries in exploration...it includes the why.
 "My goal is to..., so that..."
 Your goal should be specific enough to know when you have reached it and concise enough to keep in 1-2 sentences.
 "My goal is to identify key drivers of churn, which customers at risk of churn, and make recommendations for changes so that we can reduce the monthly churn rate and increase customer retention."
 This helps tell you when you have reached a minimally viable product (including a presentation and predictions, in this example scenario).*

+The goal of this project is to identifty the attributes of passengers who survived the Titanic shipwreck in order to make receommendations of the best way to travel on a ship to maximize chance of survival should the ship run into a devastating end.

 ### Project Description

 *Your readme should include a project description that provides context for your project, including explaining why you are tackling this project, why it is important and how it could be of use to someone else beyond just the interest or new knowledge.
 It dives in a bit deeper than the goals.
 Project description and goals should always be in your words and specific to your project, not a copy of the class project spec.*